AndrewHarrisSPU/logf/README.md

 ## Etc:

 - The ergonomics of in-situ string interpolation, where the interpolation target is named inside of a string, is explored in other languages (to my mind Python's f' strings might be the most compelling example).

 There are proposals for Go: https://github.com/golang/go/issues/34174, https://github.com/golang/go/issues/50554.
 This package doesn't capture variable names as interpolation targets, and it doesn't explore precompiling interpolation strings.

 What would change with some hypothetical language-level gadgetry?
 Matching arguments from logger or context scope to keyed interpolations is a runtime operation.
-Generating an interpolation dict could be compile time.
+Generating an interpolation dictionary could be a compile time operation.
 One notable thing might be, at compile time, limiting key strings to valid variable names - escaping around this requires some runtime work.

 - `sync.Pool` objects don't shrink in capacity; the mem pinning behavior is simple and workable.
 This is sort of a general question with `sync.Pool`.
 This package uses pooled `splicers`; they can pin more than they use, they can't grow very large.